Tiny Houses

 In 2015, LIHI started building Tiny House Shelters as a response to the homelessness crisis and as a replacement for tents.
 Tiny houses offer tremendous benefits over tents – they are safe, weatherproof and lockable – and the Tiny House Shelters allow program participants to reclaim their dignity and get on a path to permanent housing, employment and connection to supportive services.

-Working with our self-management and advocacy partners such as Camp Second Chance and Interbay Safe Harbor, shelter program participants participate in community meetings, do daily litter patrols, and serve as eyes on the street in the neighborhood.
+Shelter program participants participate in community meetings, do daily litter patrols, and serve as eyes on the street in the neighborhood.
 Volunteers, neighbors, and donors play a huge part in building the houses, setting up the shelters, and providing food and supplies.
 Local governments are partners providing land and operating funds.
 Tiny Houses are a new way to help people in crisis.
 We continue to forge new partnerships and are working to open more shelters in the near future.

 By collaborating with students, volunteers, building trade organizations, and nonprofits, tiny houses offer a grassroots solution to the Puget Sound region's homelessness crisis.
 A tiny house is approximately 8’ x 12’ and materials cost about $4,500.
 All tiny houses are safe, sturdy structures that help protect homeless individuals and families who are faced with sleeping on the streets in unsafe conditions.